 I’m thankful for many things – my family, my health, weathering this year, and my friends.
-But, today being Thanksgiving and all (which I don’t really celebrate), I wanted to give a shout out to my friend Jim that I met at Adult Friend Finder.
+But, today being Thanksgiving and all (which I don’t really celebrate), I wanted to give a shout out to my friend Jim.
 Jim and I met three years ago when we both worked in Technical Support for the same company.
 We quickly realized that we shared the same sense of humor and had many similar interests even though there is quite an age difference between us.
 The actual job was ok but the management was horrific – laughing with Jim made it tolerable.
 I used to get the 4pm giggles over something ridiculous like a customer or one of our co-workers and would actually be scolded by our manager for laughing.
 Yeah, sorry I’m so happy.

 The photo is a spoof on the British comedy, Black Books.
 If you’ve never seen it and you like Brit-Com, I recommend looking for it on Netflix or something – it’s hysterical.